felixsc1/felixsc1.github.io/_pages/about.md

 ---
 ![Portrait](/assets/images/felix.jpg "Portrait")

-I am a Neuroscientist with experience in preclinical magnetic resonance imaging, data processing and analysis.
-I am interested in machine learning, big data, blockchain, and any disruptive technologies.
+I've completed a PhD in Neuroscience at the ETH Zurich and gained lots of experience in preclinical magnetic resonance imaging, data processing and analysis.
+Recently, I am mainly interested in machine learning, big data, blockchain, and any disruptive technologies.